felixbarber/felixbarber.github.io/index.md

 - [Rojas Lab](https://www.rojaslab.com)

-Before you go, you can enjoy this image from my PhD thesis defense.
+Before you go, you can enjoy this composite image from my PhD thesis defense.
+Many yeast cells were harmed in the making of this image.

 ![Budding yeast image processing](/slide1.png)